andryuha77/Theory_of_Algorithms/README.md

 efficient then other algorithms.

 #### Solution steps:
-* Define a function not_divisible
+* Define a function not_divisible.
-* If given number is equal to 1 return true
+* If given number is equal to 1 return true.
-* If remainder of n and d = 0 return false
+* If remainder of n and d = 0 return false.
-* if p is equal to 1 pass p-1 into the not_divisible function
+* if p is equal to 1 pass p-1 into the not_divisible function.
-* Loop from 2 to 29 and display F or T
+* Loop from 2 to 29 and display F or T.

 The first taste of functional programming seems very unusual and not easy to use to it.